 There are two student's hostel and a canteen functioning in the Campus.
 The college management has given importance for proper management of Solid and liquid waste generated in the campus.
 In the case of solid waste, especially easily biodegradable waste (Food Waste), there is a system of storage of waste at the source of generation.
 Waste from different places are being collected and utilizing the Biogas Plant established in the campus for treatment and disposal of easily degradable waste.
-Remaining part of not easily Biodegradable type of solid waste is also being collected from different part of the College Campus and Buildings and transported in to a a Compost Pit made in the Campus for vegetable cultivation/ gardening in the Campus.
+Remaining part of not easily Biodegradable type of solid waste is also being collected from different part of the College Campus and Buildings and transported in to a a Compost Pit made in the Campus for imparting natural way of composting.
+Compost made from this activity is utilizing for vegetable cultivation/ gardening in the Campus.
 The College is also promoting zero use of fertilizer and pesticide and trying to create awareness among students for using bio fertilizers instead of chemical fertilizers and pesticides.